 Partnering with a prestigious B-school such as INSEAD serves a dual purpose: smoothing CUs’ transition from internal-facing to outward-facing providers, while lending academic gloss to their certification programmes.
 INSEAD has already collaborated with leading companies on similar projects – for example, running a yearly “CMO workshop” for a major internet company as well as annual day-long courses for valued institutional clients of one of the world’s biggest banks.
 Host companies say the enhanced stakeholder relationships that resulted from the courses were more than worth the investment of working with INSEAD.

 The problem of scale

 The “multiplier effect” of value chain education becomes even more powerful, Parker says, when combined with the scalability of online platforms.
 Digitisation also solves the problem of affordability, especially for players with fewer resources at their disposal.
 “What if you want to affect 500,000 farmers or hundreds of retailers or resellers?
 A typical person in emerging markets will not be able to afford the airfare, hotel, and all the costs associated with an INSEAD executive education programme,” says Parker.
 Online courses, by contrast, can be delivered on a theoretically unlimited scale at low incremental cost.

 Mary Kwan, INSEAD’s Asia Pacific Executive Education director, says the school’s latest online courses have cracked the retention problem that stymied early MOOCs, by deploying bespoke content packages that might include TED-inspired videos, gamification and group interactions.
 An online module INSEAD designed for salespeople at a household-name tech company has a completion rate of more than 80 percent; course-taker self-reports have attributed €15 million in increased sales revenue to the course so far.

 The big picture

 In Parker’s view, corporate universities and business schools have different but complementary strengths, making them natural partners rather than rivals.
 Collaborating with CUs occurs in several stages: “The first step is to identify key players in the value chain”, Parker says.
-“We work with them to come up with the highest-impact curriculum, which is then tested on smaller groups of people and then, together with the corporate university, we roll it out…We take learnings from that and then we augment it and scale it.”
+“We work with them to come up with the highest-impact curriculum, which is then tested on smaller groups of people and then, together with the corporate university, we roll it out…We take learning from that and then we augment it and scale it.”